-However, for people in recovery from drug and alcohol abuse, the holidays can be a very trying time.
+For people in recovery from drug and alcohol abuse, the holidays can be a very trying time.
 It can be difficult to stay sober in times of celebration.
-More often than not, alcohol is present at holiday parties and it can be hard to refrain from caving in to urges when everyone around you seems to be having a great time under the influence.
+Here at New Roads Behavior Health, we know alcohol is present at holiday parties and it can be hard to refrain from caving in to urges when everyone around you seems to be having a great time under the influence.

 Stress and Sobriety

 The holidays can be a time of great stress for a lot of people.
 Busy schedules, making over-commitments, and travel plans can all cause emotional turmoil.
 Financial stress is at an annual high during the holidays.
 Especially for people trying to stay sober during the holidays